TijoT/FlaskDockOps/README.md

 `docker volume remove VOLUMENAME`   -- remove obsolete volumes `docker compose -f docker_compose_jenkins.yaml build --no-cache`

-Reference:
+References:
     https://www.jenkins.io/doc/book/installing/docker/
     https://www.jenkins.io/doc/book/installing/docker/#setup-wizard

-## Server initial admin password
+## Retrieve initial admin password
-Once jenkins server is up & running, fetch admin password by accessing the file in the docker container by using the following command
+Once Jenkins server is up and running, you need the initial admin password to setup Jenkins.
+To retrieve it from the docker container, run the following command

 `docker exec DOCKER_CONTAINER_ID cat /var/jenkins_home/secrets/initialAdminPassword`

+Create login details and install relevant plugins to continue working with Jenkins.

+## Flask app
+The Flask app is a simple web application that runs in debug mode, listening on port `3000`.
+When the app is accessed, it displays a message `Congrats!!`.

+Pytest is used to run tests and verify the flask app.

 ## CI pipeline in Jenkins
 Create a multi-stage pipeline that includes the following steps:
-* Build: build a docker image to start flask app
+* Build: Build a Docker image that packages the Flask app.
+Once built, launch the Flask app by starting Docker container.
-* Test: Run pytest to check flask app
+* Test: Execute `pytest` to validate flask app running inside the container
+* Teardown: After testing, stop and remove the Docker container to clean up resources
-* Deploy: Push docker image to docker repo when tests are successfull
+* Deploy: If tests are passed, push Docker image to docker repo for further use.